-Here at Home Sweet Home, we believe that everyone has a story.
-Watch the video to hear from these voices of hope.
+Here at Home Sweet Home, everyone has a story.
+Read below to hear from these voices of hope.

 As Rosamond walks the halls of Home Sweet Home Ministries, she can’t help getting greeted with open arms and big smiles.

 “Whenever I come here, I feel happiness.
 I feel family around me.”

 It’s been nearly two years since Rosamond stayed at the shelter.

 “When I first came here, I was so depressed.
 I was coming from an abusive relationship,” shares Rosamond.
 “I depended on my spouse for everything.
 I didn’t do anything on my own.”

 Through counseling services at Home Sweet Home, Rosamond learned to embrace her independence.

 “Home Sweet Home supported me physically, mentally, and morally.
 From here is where my experience really started,” exclaims Rosamond.

 With the support of HSHM, Rosamond secured housing and employment.
 Despite a few struggles, her strength and happiness endures.
 “I have my home.
 I can go to the bank.
 I can do things for myself now,” smiles Rosamond.